Omar Bogle: Crewe Alexandra

-On 5 July 2024 signed for Crewe on a two-year contract.
+On 5 July 2024, Bogle signed for Crewe on a two-year contract.
 He made his Crewe debut on 31 August 2024, coming on as a second-half substitute in Crewe's 2–1 league win at Bromley, and scored his first Crewe goal three days later in a 4–1 EFL Trophy defeat at Blackpool.
+In December 2025 Bogle revealed he had overcome addiction to painkillers and alcohol; he had become reliant upon prescription drugs after using them following a back injury in 2024.

+On 13 May 2026, the club said he would be released in the summer when his contract expired.

+Truro City

+On 27 August 2026, Bogle signed for Truro City on a one-year contract.

 International career

 Bogle was born in England and is of Ghanaian descent.
 Bogle was selected and called up to the England C team in 2014, to play against the Estonia U23s.
 On 18 November 2014, Bogle opened the scoring after just four minutes and nodded down for Harry Beautyman to score the second.
 He was substituted midway through the second half.

 Style of play

 Bogle primarily plays as a central striker.
 According to his Solihull Moors team-mate Darren Byfield, speaking in 2014, "he can dribble, hold the ball up, scores headers, scores with his right foot, scores with his left foot.
 He's got it all."